Fibonacci Laws of Planetary Motion β Technical Background

 - (i.e., )

-The empirical content of Law 1 is that the precession periods of Earth (), Jupiter (), and Saturn (, ecliptic-retrograde) are related to a single timescale through Fibonacci denominators.
-The higher-order periods (, , ) then follow as beat frequencies.
+The empirical content of Law 1 is that Earthβs major precession periods β inclination (), ecliptic (), obliquity (), axial () β are all related to a single timescale through Fibonacci denominators.
+The higher-order periods (, ) then follow as beat frequencies.
+The coincidence of Earthβs obliquity with Jupiterβs ICRF perihelion period and Saturnβs ecliptic perihelion period is the subject of Law 6.
 See also Precession for the physical meaning of each cycle.

 Connection to Laws 2β5: The Fibonacci numbers that organize the timescale hierarchy (3, 5, 8, 13, 21, 34) reappear as the divisors in Laws 2β5.
-The period denominators , , directly determine the -constant via β see Deriving .
+The period denominators , , directly determine the -constant via β see The Universal Constants Ο and K.

 Law 2: Inclination Amplitude